jpowerwa/animalia/README.md

 # Use of [wit.ai][wit]

-A succesful implementation will make use of [wit.ai][wit] to parse the training sentences and extract the parts required to populated the service's collection of facts so it can later answer questions.
+A successful implementation will make use of [wit.ai][wit] to parse the training sentences and extract the parts required to populated the service's collection of facts so it can later answer questions.
 We have provided a trained [wit.ai][wit] application for you to use in your application.
 The trained [wit.ai][wit] instance will allow you to identify the intent of questions and of fact statements along with the features or entities in statements, including animals, semantic relationships and features.
 You can use an existing [wit.ai][wit] integration library or use their HTTP API directly.
 Be sure to handle error cases in your [wit.ai][wit] integration as a part of your implementation.

 The wit API Key to use is `JZKCMFUAZKZ5FQZT3JXEZVJM2XVNNPXI` the app id is: `56300313-4dfd-4da3-a74d-2ae701d1cfbb`.
 The wit API key we provide will allow you to use a wit integration library or an integration your write yourself to extract the intents and entities on which we have trained so you can understand more about the set of possible values.